 CRMs are more than just a place for hosts to organize and respond to leads.
 When used to their fullest, the data they hold can provide hosts with key business insights to support big business decisions.
 Key metrics such as conversion by lead source can shape future marketing investments, while venue response time might indicate a key area of improvement or competitive advantage that sets you apart from other venues.

-Whatever the insights, leveraging a tool that not just collects, but transforms your data into usable information is key to maintaining needed awareness, powering your growth, and informing future investments for years to come.
+Whatever the insights, leveraging a system that not just collects, but transforms your data into usable information is key to maintaining needed awareness, powering your growth, and informing future investments for years to come.